docQodly/docs/versioned_docs/version-1.0.0/language/basics/lang-classes.md

 ![class](img/class2.png)

-### Data Model classes
+### DataStore classes

-Data Model classes are automatically created when you click on the `<...>` button in the model editor, when a dataclass is selected.
-For more information, please refer to [this section](../../orda/data-model.md#creating-data-model-classes).
+Data Model classes are created when you click on the `+` button in the model editor in the `DataStore Classes` setion.
+For more information, please refer to [this section](../../studio/model/model-editor-interface.md#outline).